 Have you ever been told something and made assumptions about what was said?
-Have you ever been in a discussion and presumed to know what was ‘implied?
-Have you ever interpreted another’s actions or thoughts without really knowing – just because you think you understand what they’re saying, meaning or thinking?
+Have you ever been in a discussion and presumed to know what was implied?
+Have you ever interpreted another’s actions or thoughts without really knowing – just because you think you understand what they’re saying, meaning, or thinking?
 I have many times and I still make that mistake sometimes.. but I am learning!

-Sadly however, such wrong perceptions can often cause a rift in a friendship.
+Sadly, however, such wrong perceptions can often cause a rift in a friendship.
 Constantly misunderstanding the heart of another, can cause a relationship to die.
-Such false assumptions in interpersonal relationships, can be disastrous.. but how much more so when we put our own false ‘opinions’ into the mind of God.. when we erroneously think we know what God means – when we don’t – when we foolishly interpret ‘evidence’ and assume we understand His ways.
+Such false assumptions, in interpersonal relationships, can be disastrous.. but how much more so when we put our own false ‘opinions’ into the mind of God... when we erroneously think we know what God means, when we don’t – when we foolishly interpret ‘evidence’ and assume we understand His ways.

 If God’s Word conflicts with your experience – then what should you do?
 If Scripture is God-breathed and His Words are true – what should you think?
 Do you keep trusting the Word of God because His word is true or do you make your own assumptions about Him to fit your creed?

-What do you do if things in your life seems to conflict with all that God has promised?
+What do you do if things in your life seem to conflict with all that God has promised?
 Do you make your own false presumptions about His gracious character?
-Do you throw up your hands and say His word is not in accord with my experience.
+Do you throw up your hands and say His word is not in accord with my experience?
 Do you assume His word is false if it seems God is not caring for His children?
-Do you look at your life and the worlds situation and question what He is doing.
-'I see persecutions throughout the world – can He be a God of love and care? – I am experiencing the most trying time in my life – can He really love me?
+Do you look at your life and the world situation and question what He is doing.
+'I see persecutions throughout the world – can He be a God of love and care? – I am experiencing the most trying time in my life – can He really love me?'

 Have you ever so questioned God in your heart like this, and made assumptions?
 Have you ever looked at your life and made biblically conflicting presumptions? – I have many times and I still make mistakes sometimes.. but I am learning.
 But this is the bottom line..
-God’s Word is true and it cannot not be redefined.
+God’s Word is true and it cannot be redefined.
 Experiences that cause me to reconstruct God’s character, makes me the liar, not God.

 Assumptions about God’s character that conflict with the word of God are false.
-If I have fallen into this way of thinking – it is my thinking that is at fault, not God.
-If the Word of God conflicts with my experience – the truth is still in His Word – and I must accept that my assumptions are false.
-God’s character is flawless; His attributes unchangeable, His Word is inerrant and true, for God’s character and Word is the same yesterday, today and forever.
+If I have fallen into this way of thinking, it is my thinking that is at fault, not God.
+If the Word of God conflicts with my experience – the truth is still in His Word, and I must accept that my assumptions are false.
+God’s character is flawless, His attributes unchangeable, His Word is inerrant and true, for God’s character and Word is the same yesterday, today, and forever.
 Hebrews 13:8.
 My nature is deeply flawed and I am at fault if I question the veracity of His Word – for there is none that is good.. save God.
 There is none true, save Him.
 Romans 3:10

-Those that chose to trust Him and believe His word became men and women of faith and they like Job found His grace to be sufficient and His character to be true.
-Though Job did not understand the devastating trials that marred his life.. he finally cried:- I have heard of thee by the hearing of the ear.. but now mine eye sees Thee – wherefore I abhor myself, and repent in dust and ashes.
-Job 42:6 If we are men of faith who trust His Word, no matter what, we will not be disappointed, and one day we will understand many things… things too wonderful for us, which we know not now.”
+Those that chose to trust Him and believe His word became men and women of faith and they, like Job, found His grace to be sufficient and His character to be true.
+Though Job did not understand the devastating trials that marred his life, he finally cried:- "I have heard of thee by the hearing of the ear.. but now mine eye sees Thee – wherefore I abhor myself, and repent in dust and ashes."
+Job 42:6 If we are men of faith who trust His Word, no matter what, we will not be disappointed, and one day we will understand many things… "things too wonderful for us, which we know not now.”
 Job 42:3

-The eternal plans and purposes of God are being carried out despite how things appear..
-Let is stand of the Word of God and trust our lives into His hands, no matter what.. until like Job we can say – though He slay me yet will I trust Him, Job 1:15 – until like Paul we can say…His grace is sufficient for me.
+The eternal plans and purposes of God are being carried out despite how things appear.
+Let is stand on the Word of God and trust our lives into His hands, no matter what.. until like Job we can say – "though He slay me yet will I trust Him".
+Job 1:15 – until like Paul we can say…"His grace is sufficient for me".